 Most of these gas station gaming facilities would probably never be confused with traditional casinos (although those in a regulated environment are more likely to be like traditional slots).
 There are no high-end restaurants or the feel of a real casino – no table games, no live entertainment, no traditional slots, no poker room, no spa, and none of the other traditional things one might associate with a brick-and-mortar casino.

 However, even some tribal and commercial gaming operators have realized just how popular it is for players to gamble while at a gas station and have worked to get in on the action.
-Some legitimate casino companies have opened their own gas stations in legalized casino states.
+Some legitimate casino companies have opened their gas stations in legalized casino states.
 These often feature a large store with an attached casino that features more slots, and more of a real casino feel that underground gaming venues might offer – including the additional bars and restaurants.

 8 – Future of Gas Station Slot Machines